Once you’ve learned about audience reports and know a few things about how people behave on your website, it’s time to find out where they come from.

 Other reports

-In the acquisition reports, you will find four other reports: search engines, websites & social, campaigns, and Google Search Console.
+In the acquisition reports, you will find four other reports: search engines, websites & social, campaigns, Google Ads and Google Search Console.
 Each of them will show you detailed information about each traffic source.

 The search engine report gives details about search platforms used by people who reached your website.
 Most of your traffic will probably come from the Google search engine, as it’s the undefeated champion among search engines.
 If you click the source/medium in the report, you will see entry pages.
 With this information you’ll learn what content people look for in those search engines.